emilnazarli/portfolio_management/README.md

  The tool shows my returns and risks by finding variance of returns.
 My returns from portfolio according to companies were equal weights, each of them 25%.
 Moreover my idea was, to show the stock price change visually by using python plotting function.
-Project informs user about portfolio profitability and riskiness over any time period using writing start and end data.
-For financial approach find my risk of portfolio I found to daily mean and then yearly mean.
-Using data which I imported I found portfolio simple returns, co-variance, daily returns, variance(risk), and correlation among stocks . standard deviation and volatility of population, volatility actually shows our risk.
+Project informs user about portfolio profitability and riskiness over any time period by writing start and end data.
+For financial approach, to find my risk of portfolio I found to daily mean and then annual mean.
+Using data which I imported, I found portfolio simple returns, co-variance, daily returns, variance(risk), and correlation among stocks.
+Standard deviation and volatility of population, volatility actually shows our risk.
 This project strictly will helpful investments.
 Now I am going to explain what I have done.